elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 Money supply is also affected by the banking system’s behaviour and the public’s decisions, not just the central bank.

-- depository institutions: privately owned banks, trust companies, credit unions, and caisses populaires that accept deposits from and make loans directly to the public.
+- depository institutions: privately owned banks, trust companies, credit unions, and _caisses populaires_ (Quebec) that accept deposits from and make loans directly to the public.
 - First supply of money is deployed in exchange of real assets
 - The belief that money has value becomes self-justifying: If most people believe that money has value, then it has value.
   - if everyone believes money has no value then no one would accept it